Alejandro Romualdo: Life

+He married Teresa Pereira (d.
+1998) and had two sons and a daughter.

 He dedicated himself to teaching and journalism.
 He collaborated in the newspapers La Crónica and La Prensa, and in the magazines Cultura Peruana and Idea.
 His poetries, articles and caricatures, appear signed with his prename of Alejandro Romualdo; also with his nickname Xanno.

 In 1965 he traveled to Mexico and then went to Cuba.
 Back in Peru he had some temporary jobs, one of them at the National Institute of Culture.
-He then went on to teach at the University of San Martín De Porres, becoming a teacher for several generations of journalists.
+He then went on to teach at the University of San Martín de Porres, becoming a teacher for several generations of journalists.

 In 1976 he won the OTI Festival award with his poem entitled I want to go out in the sun, set to music by Ernesto Pollarolo and performed by Fernando Llosa.
 He collaborated in the arts and letters magazine Hueso Hmero (1987, 1990).

 Death

 Romualdo was found dead in his home from heart complications in San Isidro District, Lima.